Bradlj03/local-storage-laboratory/README.md

 ## Challenge 3: List builder

-Your third challenge is to allow the user to store a list of strings.
+Y

-To do this, once again create a text input and a button in HTML.
+To do this, our third challenge is to allow the user to store a list of strings. once again create a text input and a button in HTML.
 Additionally, add an ordered list below the input and button.

 From here, add JS so that every time the user clicks the button, a new list item is added to ordered list that contains whatever the value of the text input was.